What's in our tour?

 Finally, the Butte Montmartre, the hill that dominates the area, is home to the famous Sacré Cœur Basilica, a blinding-white church that offers stunning views of the city from its steps.
 Our walking tour of Montmartre finishes by there of course.
 More specifically, at a spot that tourists never find on their own and that offers a fantastic photo opp.

 If you have time to linger after your walking tour is over, you might also:

 - Get your portrait drawn by a local artists on place du tertre.
 Or your caricature if you’re up for it.

 - Peek down rue Cortot and into the musée de Montmartre.
 The old farmhouse is beautiful, and the garden charming.

 - If walking tours make you hungry, you can eat on place du tertre, or further down the hill around rue des abbesses.

 - If walking tours make you hungry… for more, climb up the dome of sacré coeur.
 292 steps, and worth every one of them! for the stunning views.

 Surprising Fact about Montmartre

-Our Montmartre Walking Tour will tell you about the Commune of Paris.
-More than other Montmartre tours Paris perhaps, we give you not the history, but what it means today for the village of Montmartre.
+Our Montmartre Walking Tour tells you about the Commune of Paris.
+But we don’t just give you the history, we tell you what it means today for the village of Montmartre.